How much is gap insurance in New Jersey?

 Cheapest gap insurance companies in New Jersey

-The cheapest company for gap insurance in New Jersey is Travelers, with an average annual cost of $2,004.
-Not all car insurance companies offer gap coverage, and rates vary significantly by company.
+Travelers offers the cheapest gap insurance coverage in New Jersey at $2,558 annually.
+Not all car insurance companies provide gap coverage, and rates differ widely by company.

-Check out the table below to find the cheapest New Jersey insurance companies for gap coverage.
+See the table below to find the cheapest insurance companies for gap coverage in New Jersey.

 Average gap insurance cost in New Jersey by city

-Gap insurance costs the most in Hoboken, with an average rate of $3,043, while Fairview has the lowest rate at $2,068.
+Gap insurance costs the lowest in Avon-by-the-Sea at $2,783.
 Where you live in New Jersey can impact your insurance costs.
 Cities with higher crime and theft rates have higher auto insurance rates since the risk of damage or theft is higher.

 Here are the average gap insurance rates by city in New Jersey